Financial Aid Disbursement (Receiving Your Aid)

 2. Access the Student Administration System to accept or decline all aid.
 Complete steps 1-6 on the Financial Aid Action Page.

 3. You have submitted all of the documentation that we have requested to complete your file.
 Login to the Student Administration System and click on the Items Required/Received link to determine which documents are requested.
-Submit all outstanding documents to the Office of Financial Aid Services.
+Submit all outstanding documents to the Office of Student Financial Aid Services.

-5. If your parent is taking out a Federal Direct PLUS Loan he/she has completed the Federal Direct PLUS Loan request process.
+5. If your parent is taking out a Federal Direct PLUS Loan he/she must completed the Federal Direct PLUS Loan request process.
 First-time parent borrowers at UConn must also complete a Federal Direct PLUS Loan Master Promissory Note (MPN).

 6. If you (graduate/professional students only) are borrowing a Federal Direct Graduate PLUS Loan you have completed the Federal Direct PLUS Loan request process.
-First-time parent borrowers at UConn must also complete a Federal Direct PLUS Loan Master Promissory Note (MPN).
+First-time Plus borrowers at UConn must also complete a Federal Direct PLUS Loan Master Promissory Note (MPN).

 7. You have notified the Office of Student Financial Aid Services of any scholarships that you are receiving (either by entering the scholarship on the Financial Aid Action page in the Student Administration System or by submitting a copy of the scholarship documentation to the office).